uwshammout/utm/README.md

 # Universal Testing Machine

-The application provides capability to communicate with hardware to gather analog to digitally converted values at different points from a UTM, and presents them charts in real-time.
+The *UTM* application provides capability of communicating with hardware to gather analog to digitally converted values at different points from hardware, and presents the data using charts in real-time.

 ![Universal Testing Machine](./.bin/Screenshot.png)